 - What contributions each spouse made to the marriage, both financial and otherwise, including:

-Support of a spouse in obtaining education; and
+- Support of a spouse in obtaining an education; and

 Consult an Experienced Ayo and Iken Alimony Attorney